 Age 43, figuring out life the best I could; now balancing special needs motherhood with a career as head of training and development for a pharmaceutical company.

-I heard the 3 scariest words that no one every wants to hear: “You have cancer.”
+I heard the 3 scariest words that no one ever wants to hear: “You have cancer.”
 Not only cancer, but stage IV metastatic colorectal cancer in 27 places (rectum, liver, lungs lymph nodes) in my body with an 8% chance of surviving five years.
 The full diagnosis came on my 44th birthday: September 17th, 2014.
 The genetic makeup of my tumor was MSS, BRAF wild, NRAS wild, KRAS mutant.
 After 55 chemotherapies (FOLFOX + Avastin), cyber knife radiation to my lung, and 2 surgeries (one unplanned), I am NED (no evidence of disease) since October, 2015.
 I am known by scientists as an “exceptional responder” to treatment and did not even require a colostomy.
 How I did it is under “My Program.”

 Stacy’s entire miraculous story of overcoming stage IV cancer while raising an intellectually and developmentally disabled child should be heard live.
 Her unique patient/caregiver perspective is a true testament to the power of love and resilience.